darrylnurse/llmresearch/README.md

 # Results

-The OpenAI API is being used as an LLM to collect the output result.
-The results were produced using 8 text files containing random facts derived from Google, 6 of which were the same recurring correct facts worded various ways, and 3 of which contained the same 'facts' but with erroneous information.
+The OpenAI API is being used as an LLM to collect the output result, with Langchain as the interface to embed and query text documents.
+The results were produced using 8 text files containing random facts, 6 of which were the same recurring correct facts worded various ways, and 3 of which contained incorrect information following the same structure.
 A ratio of correct to incorrect files were determined as an experimental variable (ranging from 6 correct files and 0 incorrect files, to 3 correct files and 3 incorrect files.
 The prompt received queries related to information that the LLM was able to access as input, and the LLM model ran 10 times.
 From these runs, the percentage of correct answers was derived.

 | Fact Query                                   |       6-0     |    5-1    |    4-2  |    3-3   |